 - The book of scripture on which it is based depicts a god who is obviously evil, even if judged by the same standards he imposes on humans.
 He is selfish, arrogant, petty, vindictive, and presents long lists of horrific punishments (such as the aforementioned eating of children) that he’ll inflict on his people if they disobey him.
 He murders huge numbers of people, including pregnant women and young children, and commands his followers to commit genocide.
 He explicitly approves of enslaving people as permanent property, and prescribes abortion as punishment for a woman who cheats on her husband.
 His laws include commands to kill people for minor transgressions like being rebellious teenagers, being female and unable to prove you’re a virgin on your wedding night, following a different religion, and so on.

 - The claimed characteristics of this god contradict many of the stories told about him in his own scripture.
 They say he knows everything–past, present, and future–and yet somehow isn’t responsible for all human suffering despite his actions directly and knowingly causing it.
 An omnipotent god could have created humans who would freely choose not to sin, thus preventing all the human suffering that an omniscient god would’ve seen coming.
 They say he punishes us or “allows us to suffer” in order to bring us closer to him, while simultaneously claiming that the first time we meet him face-to-face is too late to accept him, and anyone who didn’t have faith before they died will suffer for eternity…a pointless punishment that serves no redeeming purpose.
 Whenever Christians give me examples of how suffering can work out for good, they are using situations where a small amount of suffering is necessary to prevent greater suffering.
 If they believe in an eternal hell, they’re essentially making the claim that literally infinite amounts of suffering are required to prevent even greater suffering, which is logically incoherent.
-And if they believe in an omnipotent god, they’re making the claim that he is unable to achieve his positive goals without inflicting enormous amounts of suffering on humans, which is self-contradictory.
+And if they believe in an omnipotent god, they’re making the claim that he is unable to achieve his positive goals without inflicting enormous amounts of suffering on humans, which is self-contradictory since an omnipotent god could easily come up with a different plan.
 They say he never changes, yet in different bible passages he says completely opposite things, and most Christians ignore the majority of Old Testament laws because “Jesus changed things”, even though Jesus himself said every one of those laws would be in effect until the end of the universe.
 They say he wants a relationship with every single human, and the bible says multiple times that he wants everyone to be saved, but it seems he doesn’t want it enough to put any effort into developing those relationships with people like me.
 I could go on.

 - Many of the claims made by the religion are incompatible with my experiences and knowledge of reality.
 On the minor end you have things like the creation story (which could be explained as metaphorical), or the greatly inflated population numbers that are not reflected in archaeological evidence, or the mention of cities in supposedly ancient stories that didn’t exist until several hundred years later (about the time that the stories were actually written down…hmm…), or plenty of other scientific, mathematic, and geographic errors.
 On the more serious end, there’s the account of Noah’s flood for which there is zero geological evidence, the plagues and exodus from Egypt which have zero archaeological evidence, the promises made about prayer that fail under every fair test they’re subjected to, and so on.
 In addition, our advances in biology have illuminated extensive flaws in the basic “design” of living things, making it quite obvious that if we were designed by an intelligent being, he was a largely incompetent designer who put an immense amount of effort into making all life appear to be descended from a common ancestor, to the point of inserting useless genes and/or body parts into organisms to make them seem related to similar organisms in which those same genes and body parts are actually useful.